zbeekman/.github/.github/ISSUE_TEMPLATE/reproducible-bug-report.md

 ---
-name: '\U0001F41B Reproducible Bug Report'
+name: "\U0001F41B Reproducible Bug Report"
-about: 'File a bug report so we can fix it'
+about: "File a bug report so we can fix it"
 title: '[BUG]:'
 labels: 'bug, unconfirmed, new'
 assignees: ''